 –

-The purpose of this holy conjoining is for God to be glorified in this world through the Christian man or woman He created, and in the God ordained depiction that their marriage emits.
+The purpose of this holy conjoining is for God to be glorified in this world through the Christian man and woman He creates, and in the God ordained depiction that their marriage emits.
 Through the Christian’s commitment (I will address this shortly) exercised in their physical fleshly marriage, according to the order and instruction commanded (not suggested) in Scripture, they exemplify their spiritual marriage to Christ, as a member of His body – the church.

 –